dcoales/Thortiq/docs/thortiq_spec.md

 Use pnpm rather than npm.

 ## 2. Basic UI
 The main pane of the application will present a collapsible tree of nodes.

+At some point in the future we may allow the user to have multiple panes open showing different sections of the tree by clicking the bullet of a node in a pane to focus it in that pane.
+Row selection, expand collapse state and which node is focused in the pane should all be state that is held at the session / pane level.
+I should be able to have multiple panes open within a single tab and multiple tabs open and selecting nodes, expanding or collapsing nodes or focusing on a node in one pane should not change the selection, expand / contract state or focus node in any other pane in this or any other tab.

 ### 2.1  Expand Collapse Icons
 If a node has child nodes (i.e. it is a parent node) then there should be an expand collapse icon (an arrowhead) that the user can click to toggle whether the children are shown or hidden.

 The presence or absence of an expand / collapse icon should not affect the alignment of bullet nodes.
 Nodes without children should simply have a space where the expand collapse icon would be.

+If I have two tabs open

 ### 2.2 Node Size
 A node might contain a very long string and therefore wrap across multiple lines.
-The node height should therefore be variable and
-If a parent node is collapsed then the bullet of that node should be shown as a normal sized bullet inside a larger light grey circle.
-This indicates that there are hidden nodes which could be seen by openi adapt to show the full content of the node without scrollbars.
+The node height should therefore be variable and adapt to show the full content of the node without scrollbars.

 ### 2.3 Node Bullets
 There should be a bullet to the left of the node.
 The bullet should always align with the center of the first line of text of the node.